 There are several reasons that cause Chrome not working, this could be a possible issue with Google Chrome settings, Browser cache, cookies, Virus infection or the browser is not updated.
 Whatever the reason, here we have 5 solutions help to restore Chrome browser health normal.

 Before go ahead, open the command prompt, type nslookup Google.com and press the enter key.
 If you don’t get the IP address back, it is just your internet connection.
 If you are using a wired connection check whether the cables are connected properly.
 If it’s wireless, try reconnecting it.
 Or try these Internet connection troubleshooting steps.

 If you get the IP address back, then something else is causing the issue, try the solutions below.

 First of all install good antivirus software, with the latest updates installed and perform a full system scan to make sure virus malware infection not causing the issue.

 Optimize Google Chrome

-Whenever you notice web browser start misbehaving the first thing you have to clear cache, browsing history and cookies that help chrome get back on good condition and fix most of the problems.
+Whenever you notice a web browser start misbehaving the first thing you have to clear the cache, browsing history and cookies that help chrome get back on good condition and fix most of the problems.

 - Click, “More Tools > Clear Browsing Data” ( Or you can use the keyboard shortcut “Ctrl+Shift+Del”)